RafeKettler/magicmethods/magicmethods.markdown

 :    Defines behavior for when an item is accessed, using the notation `self[key]`.
 This is also part of both the mutable and immutable container protocols.
 It should also raise appropriate exceptions: `TypeError` if the type of the key is wrong and `KeyError` if there is no corresponding value for the key.

 `__setitem__(self, key, value)`
-:    Defines behavior for when an item is assigned to, using the notation `self[key] = value`.
+:    Defines behavior for when an item is assigned to, using the notation `self[nkey] = value`.
 This is part of the mutable container protocol.
 Again, you should raise `KeyError` and `TypeError` where appropriate.

 `__delitem__(self, key)`
 :    Defines behavior for when an item is deleted (e.g. `del self[key]`).
 This is only part of the mutable container protocol.
 You must raise the appropriate exceptions when an invalid key is used.